The Department of Communication Studies

 Digital Communication and Culture

 - Careers: new media industries, multimedia planning, social media coordination, digital communications, digital content management, publishing, media sales

 - Graduate Degrees: communication studies, studies related to journalism and broadcasting

 - Certification and Professional Degrees: screenwriting, documentary media, media management, film production

 Job Listings from the Association for Women in Communications.

 The Public Relations Society of America site specializes in careers in Public Relations.

 Career Development at Baruch

-The Career Development Center (CDC) provides undergraduate career services at Baruch College.
+The STARR Career Development Center provides undergraduate career services at Baruch College.
 Services include career counseling; vocational testing; mock interview training; resume reviews; career-related workshops; sponsorship of Career Days, an Internship Fair and part-time and full-time job and internship position postings.